colinrymer/dotfiles/README.markdown

 Any files ending in ".symlink" will be appropriately linked in the home directory (files beginning with a "." will not be symlinked).

+The bash prompt colors can be customized by changing the values in the `/bash/colors.sh` file.
+Any changes will automatically change the default values.
+To preserve these changes, uncomment the `/bash/colors.sh` line in the `.gitignore` file.

 ### uninstall

 To uninstall this setup: